 - Programming skills in C++ or a similar language

-Experience with Credit Derivative models and business knowledge of traded Credit products will be a significant advantage.
+Experience with either credit derivative models and traded credit products or with electronic and algorithmic trading will be a significant advantage.

 How we'll reward you

 In return, we offer a competitive salary and you'll also join our retirement savings plan.
 You can also choose from a selection of protection, healthcare or lifestyle extras from RBSelect, our fully flexible reward programme.

 Visit our for more information on the benefit packages we offer.